alexhegit/vLLM_ModelCoverageTest/README.md

 The test finished with two output files.
 - Add the new column 'status' with 'PASS' or 'FAILED' output from the compatiable test
-- ml-[yyyymmdd].log for checking the detail of the test expecial for the error.
+- mct-[yyyymmdd].log for checking the detail of the test expecial for the error.

 Get help for the tool usage,